RogerTangos/blog/packages/personal-blog-lite/content/blog/pandemics-environment/index.md

 **Take a small action: The next time you talk about pandemics, bring environmental issues into the discussion, too.
 They're more relevant than people may realize.**

 *Written by Albert Carter and the [Extinction Rebellion Comic Science Working Group](https://xrscience.earth).
 Illustrations by Comic Science.
-This piece is also featured on the <a href=https://rebellion.global/blog/2020/07/22/pandemics-environment/” rel=“canonical”>Extinction Rebellion Blog</a>.*
+This piece is also featured on the <a href="https://rebellion.global/blog/2020/07/22/pandemics-environment/" rel="canonical">Extinction Rebellion Blog</a>.*

 *You can contact the author at [https://albertrcarter.com/contact](https://albertrcarter.com/contact)*